s-ahal/DW_W4_I_WANT_TO_KNOW/README.md

 ## Inspiration/Process

 Small iteration on the [previous week](https://github.com/s-ahal/DW_W3_What-are-You).
 This already used a custom API, but I made the object list persistent in the backend.
 I used Replit as my development environment again.
 The website runs off a Node server using Express.
 The list of objects returned is now a global variable that is updated every time a user makes a request to the server.
+Updates were also made to the styling on the frontend.
+It's a WIP that I'm hoping to connect to a streaming body camera I made.